 Utilise furnishing & fittings with non-toxic off-gassing

 - Off-gassing is the release of a gas that was trapped, dissolved or absorbed in some material.
-There are concerns that in closed environments some industrial products can produce gases which may be harmful to human health.
+There are concerns that in closed environments some industrial products can produce gases that may be harmful to human health.

 - Be sure to research the origins and make-up of your materials to ensure a healthy atmosphere in your workplace